-City elective officers and committees controlled by City elective officers may not solicit or accept contributions from City contractors who are seeking or recently entered into certain contracts with the City or the contractor's affiliates.
+Candidates for City elective office, City elective officers, and committees controlled by such candidates or City elective officers, may not solicit or accept contributions from City contractors who are seeking or recently entered into certain contracts with the City or the contractor's affiliates.
 The ban applies when:

-(1) the City and County of San Francisco, a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District, or the San Francisco Community College District is a party to the contract,

-(2) the contract or series of contracts in the same fiscal year has a total anticipated or actual value of \$100,000 or more in a fiscal year, and

-(3) the City elective officer, a board on which that officer serves, or the board of a state agency on which the officer's appointee serves must approve that contract or series of contracts.
+- (1) the City and County of San Francisco, a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District, or the San Francisco Community College District is a party to the contract, - (2) the contract or series of contracts in the same fiscal year has a total anticipated or actual value of \$100,000 or more in a fiscal year, and - (3) the City elective officer, a board on which that officer serves, or the board of a state agency on which the officer's appointee serves must approve that contract or series of contracts.